Updated August 19, 2023

 - At this layer, routing comes into the picture.

-- It specifies the best path on the network to send data packets over the network from source to destination.
+- It specifies the network’s best path to send data packets over the network from source to destination.

 Explain Routing Algorithms

-There are several properties of routing algorithms such as
+There are several properties of it, such as:

 This kind of routing further get divided as below:

-- Flooding: For this kind of routing no network is required.
+- Flooding: For this kind of routing, no network is required.
 This kind of routing allows incoming packets to retransmit on every link.
-Each and every packet is numbered uniquely so duplicate packets can be discarded easily.
-Nodes can remember the packets so by this network traffic get balanced.
-Flooding is a non-adaptive algorithm so every node is visited.
+Each and every packet is numbered uniquely so that duplicate packets can be discarded easily.
+Nodes can remember the packets, so by this, network traffic gets balanced.
+Flooding is a non-adaptive algorithm, so every node is visited.
 All the possible routes are getting checked.
 We can say that flooding is the simplest form of packet forwarding.

-- Adaptive routing algorithm: This kind of algorithm tends to change their routing decisions as per the network topology or traffic load changes.
+- Adaptive routing algorithm: This kind of algorithm tends to change its routing decisions based on network topology or traffic load changes.
 The adaptive algorithm is also known as a dynamic routing algorithm.

-If the router gets a better route than the previous one when they update their routing table anytime.
-This decision is taken every time based upon no hopes, packet queue length and time delay.
+Suppose the router gets a better route than the previous one when they update their routing table anytime.
+This decision is taken every time based upon no hopes, packet queue length, and time delay.

 For Example.
-Distance vector routing table is as shown below:
+The distance vector routing table is as shown below:

-- Link state routing discovers nodes and search for their address and saves it
+- Link state routing discovers nodes and search for their address, and saves them.

 - It forms the packet which consumes all this information.